 Before social, emotional, and behavioral screeners continue to be developed, evaluated, and promoted, it is important that we understand if and how these screeners are being used, and what factors influence their usage.
 This information is critical to informed directions for policy and future research in school-based behavior assessment.

 The National Exploration of Emotional/Behavioral Detection in School Screening (NEEDs2) project aims to fill this gap.
-This project, led by researchers at the University of Connecticut and Northeastern University, is funded by the National Center for Education Research, Institute for Education Sciences, within the social and behavioral context for academic learning portfolio (R305A140543).
+This project, led by researchers at the University of Connecticut and Northeastern University, was funded by the National Center for Education Research, Institute of Education Sciences, within the social and behavioral context for academic learning portfolio (R305A140543).

 The goals and objectives of this three-year grant project are to respond to the following four research questions:

 - Nationally, what do state and district-level priorities look like with regard to school-based behavior policy?